Lost Opportunity for a Just Transition: the Case of Turów Lignite Mine. PART FOUR: First Worries About the Water

 What about the villages on the other side of the border?

-The author of the study of groundwater resources of the region, engineer Renata Bogda, prepared in 1965, did not answer this question unequivocally.
-She wrote cautiously: within the boundaries of the opencast area itself, the impact of coal mining on water levels will be greatest; on the periphery of the opencast area, water may even disappear altogether.
+The study of groundwater resources of the region, authored by engineer Renata Bogda and prepared in 1965, did not answer this question unequivocally.
+The author wrote cautiously: within the boundaries of the opencast area itself, the impact of coal mining on water levels will be greatest; on the periphery of the opencast area, water may even disappear altogether.
 To the east of the opencast, the decrease in water levels will probably be limited to the area of the town of Bogatynia itself.
 To the south, it will probably occur in border towns in Poland, but not on the other side of the border.
 To turn all “probably” into certain conclusions, she recommended long-term observations [4].

 The potential water problem in the border areas of Czechoslovakia and the GDR was also signalled in a similarly cautious tone by Wladyslaw Rebandel, who wrote a study for the Regional Plans Laboratory [a state institution responsible for economic and social planning in Socialist Poland – author] in 1964 entitled “Destructive human activity in the natural environment of the Turoszow – Zgorzelec region”.
 First, he explains: in connection with preparing the area for the next phase of exploitation, work has already been undertaken to relocate the beds of the Jasnica and Miedzianka rivers outside the deposit.
 This means that more rainwater will flow into the mine workings.
 Underground water will also accumulate there, as mining must entail cutting through aquifers.
 A system of pipelines and pumps will be able to remove this water from the workings and discharge it into the Lusatian Neisse.
 However…